-MiMOMax Wireless has the in-house expertise to help you to accurately plan your new network or network expansion.
+Mimomax has the in-house expertise to help you to accurately plan your new network or network expansion.
 Our advanced radio solutions can also integrate with a range of network management and flow analysis tools including products from companies such as Manage Engine, Solar Winds and Paessler.

 If you would like one of our team to contact you to discuss your plans, please click here.